-"Congratulations Walmart shopper!", "Dear Chrome User, Congratulations!" and "YOU ARE THE CHOSEN!" are a couple examples of scams similar to "Dear YouTube user, Congratulations!".
-The purpose of these schemes is to push visitors into performing specific actions, with the end goal of generating revenue at their expense.
-There are many scam models, aside from gift/prize giveaways; popular ones include: ludicrous offers, warnings of fake threats detected on the device and similarly false alerts of essential piece of software being out-of-date, etc. Scams often incorporate the titles and/or design elements of largest multinational platforms, service providers, companies and such - to reach a broad range of potential victims and to appear genuine.
+"Congratulations Walmart shopper!", "Dear Chrome User, Congratulations!" and "YOU ARE THE CHOSEN!" are some examples of scams similar to "Dear YouTube user, Congratulations!".
+The purpose of these schemes is to encourage visitors into performing specific actions to generate revenue at their expense.
+There are many scam models as well as gift/prize giveaways.
+Popular ones include "amazing offers", warnings of fake threats detected on the device and similarly false alerts of vital software being out-of-date, etc. Scams often incorporate the titles and/or design elements of large multinational platforms, service providers, companies and similar - to is do that they can reach a broad range of potential victims and appear genuine.
 Therefore, caution when browsing is strongly advised.

 How did potentially unwanted applications install on my computer?

-Some PUAs have "official" download pages, which are frequently pushed by deceptive/scam sites.
+Some PUAs have "official" download pages, which are frequently promoted by deceptive/scam sites.
 They are also commonly downloaded/installed together with other programs.
-This false marketing method of pre-packing regular products with unwanted or malicious software - is called "bundling".
-When downloading/installing: ignored terms, skipped steps, used presets - increase the risk of inadvertently allowing bundled content onto devices.
-Intrusive advertisements spread these applications as well.
-Once clicked, they can execute scripts to download/install PUAs without user consent.
+This deceptive marketing method of pre-packing regular products with unwanted or malicious software is called "bundling".
+When downloading/installing, ignoring the terms, skipped steps, using presets increases the risk of inadvertently allowing bundled content onto devices.
+Intrusive advertisements also proliferate these applications.
+Once clicked, they can execute scripts to download/install PUAs without users' consent.

-It is recommended to only use official and verified download sources.
-It is ill-advised to use untrustworthy download channels like: free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders - as they are likely to offer deceptive and/or bundled content.
-When downloading/installing, it is important to read terms, explore all available options, use the "Custom/Advanced" settings and opt-out from additional apps, tools, functions and so on.
-Intrusive adverts tend to look ordinary and harmless, however they redirect to highly questionable webpages (e.g. pornography, adult-dating, gambling, etc.).
-In case of encounters with ads/redirects of this kind, users should inspect the system and remove all suspicious applications and/or browser extensions/plug-ins form it without delay.
-If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.
+You are advised to only use official and verified download sources.
+Avoid untrusted download channels such as free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders, as they offer deceptive and/or bundled content.
+When downloading/installing, read the terms, explore all available options, use the "Custom/Advanced" settings and opt-out of additional apps, tools, functions and so on.
+Intrusive ads tend to appear normal and harmless, however, they can redirect to highly dubious web pages (e.g. pornography, adult-dating, gambling, etc.).
+If you encounter ads/redirects of this kind, inspect the system and remove all suspicious applications and/or browser extensions/plug-ins without delay.
+If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

-Text presented in "Dear YouTube user, Congratulations!" scam's pop-up:
+Text presented in "Dear YouTube user, Congratulations!" scam pop-up: